denbot/2026-RebuiltHubSimulation/README.md

 ## Generating output

 The results can be saved as follows. `save_paths` determines if the full path and velocities for each fuel should be saved.
 This produces a somewhat large file, so it is optional.
+This will create a directory based on the `experiment_name` in which the files are saved.
+By default this is done in the current working directory.

 `sim.save_results(save_paths=False)`